 NVLink-connected GPUs now have more robust error-detection and recovery features.
 Page faults at the remote GPU are sent back to the source GPU through NVLink.
 Remote access fault communication is a critical resiliency feature for large GPU computing clusters to help ensure that faults in one process or VM do not bring down other processes or VMs.

 The A100 GPU includes several other new and improved hardware features that enhance application performance.
-For more information, see the upcoming NVIDIA A100 Tensor Core GPU Architecture whitepaper.
+For more information, see the NVIDIA A100 Tensor Core GPU Architecture whitepaper.

 CUDA 11 advances for NVIDIA Ampere architecture GPUs